Online Dictionary of Intercultural Philosophy

 N

 Nāgārjuna (Indian philosopher, c.
-150-250 AD) argues that all dharmas, all things or, more specifically, all the elements of which things are composed, are “empty” (by Lucas N. Machado) English and Portuguese ALAF
+150-250 AD) argues that all dharmas, all things or, more specifically, all the elements of which things are composed, are “empty” (by Lucas N. Machado) English and Portuguese ALAFI

 Narodnost’ (Russian) encompasses “spirit of the people,” “national character” and “folk wisdom” and is an important concept in Russian intellectual history.
 (Two entries by Mikhail Epstein and S. Vladiv-Glover).
 More

 Naturalism (from an intercultural perspective).
 Naturalism refers to our stance about how to construct knowledge about nature (by Frederik Moreira dos Santos).
-More ALAF
+More ALAFI

 Nei-sheng-wai-wang, 內聖外王 (Chinese).
 Inner sageliness and outer kingliness (by Bo Mou).
 More